top of page

 March–October 2020

-I cut in shadows with ink slowly, releasing an illusion of a form.
-I can’t go back; each mark is absorbed and permanent.
+I cut in shadows with ink slowly realising an image.
+I can’t go back, each mark is absorbed and permanent.
 I am literally avoiding the light, groping in the shadows, carving out an illusion of the form as if I were touching the object.

-I struggle to know where I am going, but I don’t think it matters, and I don’t want to rationalise it.
-I just have to trust.
+I’m struggling to know where I’m going, I don’t think it matters, and I don’t want to rationalise it.
+I can’t say now where it is going I just have to trust.

 Most of the time I feel like I am lost in a vast ocean.
-I wonder if it is the same for every artist; or maybe we deal with the predicament of being out at sea very differently.
+I wonder if it is the same for every artist or maybe we deal with the predicament of being out at sea very differently.
 I am swimming, sometimes drowning, feeling for things in the darkness.
 Are there unexplored horizons or just nothing?
-It is 23 years since I started drawing with plus and minus, forming imaginary light in the darkness.
-They have been my ‘anchors’, but perhaps not anymore.
-I say this because now, not having made a representative image for 23 years, I draw a bucket.
-It feels like I have been tossed ashore.
+It is 23 years since I started drawing with + and -, forming imaginary light in the darkness.
+They are my ‘anchor’ but perhaps not any more… I say this because now, not having made a representative image for 23 years, I draw a bucket and it feels like I have been tossed ashore.
 Well, at least I’m not drowning.

-I hear the handle as it drops, the slight delay and screech-scraw as the pivot ring, thin and bent inwards slightly, impinges on its gravitational decent, just before the clatter as the ‘where I held’ now touches its own body.
-It is speaking, but I draw it dumb, still, ungrounded.
+As I draw I hear the handle as it drops, the slight delay and screech / scraw as the pivot ring, thin and bent inwards slightly, impinges on its gravitational decent, just before the clatter as the 'where I held' now touches its own body... it's speaking, still, ungrounded.

 Frances Richardson